diegoberaldin/MetaPhrase/docs/02_features.md

 ![glossary](images/glossary.png)

 Glossary entries can be added on the fly by selecting a term in the editor, right-clicking on it and selecting the "Add to glossary" menu item.
+It is also possible to import and export glossaries in CSV format.

 ## Validation